Language Sciences

 Course content

-You will have access to a wide range of facilities for experimental and other empirical work in the language sciences.
-These include eye-tracking, EEG and MRI facilities, numerous computer labs and clinic rooms.
-Your chosen pathway will guide which laboratory you work in.
+You'll have access to a wide range of research facilities for experimental and other empirical work in the language sciences.
+These include eye-tracking, EEG and MRI facilities, numerous computer labs, and clinic rooms.
+Working closely with one of our expert supervisors, you'll have the opportunity to carry out research within a lab for course credit within the fields of psycholinguistics and neurolinguistics, mulitlingualism, language development and language impairment.

 This programme also includes a research placement module that will give you the opportunity to work in one of our research laboratories for course credit.
 While on placement, you can work on projects within the fields of psycholinguistics and neurolinguistics, multilingualism, language development and language impairment.